The Stylic Monoid: A variant of Schensted row insertion

 Conversely, given an $N$-filtration, one associates with it an $N$-tableau, as is easily verified.
 Therefore, $N$-tableaux and $N$-filtrations are in bijection.

-We describe now an algorithm, called the $N$-{\it algorithm}, which associates with each $w$ an $N$-tableau $N(w)$.
-Viewing strictly increasing rows as subsets of $A$, let $B\subset A$ be such a row.
-The $N$-{\it insertion of a letter $x$ in} $B$ is equal to $B\cup x$, and if $y$ is the smallest element of $B$ which is strictly larger than $x$, then a copy of $y$ is bumped.
-Note that no element is bumped if $x$ is $\geq$ the elements of $B$.
+We describe now an algorithm, called the {\it right} $N$-{\it algorithm}, which associates with each word $w \in A^*$ an $N$-tableau $N(w)$.
+Viewing strictly increasing rows as subsets of $A$, let $B\subseteq A$ be such a row.
+The {\it right} $N$-{\it insertion of a letter $x$ in} $B$ is equal to $B\cup x$, and if $y$ is the smallest element of $B$ which is strictly greater than $x$, then a copy of $y$ is bumped (and $y$ does not disappear from $B$).
+Note that no element is bumped if and only if $x$ is greater than or equal to the elements of $B$.

-Now $N$-{\it insertion of $x$ in an} $N$-tableau is recursively defined as for the Schensted row insertion: insert $x$ in the first row, then the bumped element, if any, in the second one, and so on.
+Now {\it right} $N$-{\it insertion of $x$ in an} $N$-tableau is recursively defined as for the Schensted row insertion: insert $x$ in the first row, then the bumped element, if any, in the second one, and so on.
+For an example of this, see Figure \ref{insertion}.